 Highly fragrant, egg-shaped, and purple, red, or yellow when mature, the passion fruit is also called the purple granadilla ("little pomegranate" in Spanish).
 It tastes a lot like guava.
-Rich in vitamins A and C, potassium, and fiber, you'll get just 16 calories per fruit.
+Rich in potassium, and fiber, you'll get just 16 calories per fruit.
 Slice it in half, and scoop out and eat the seeds and pulp.
 Serve in fruit salads, or with chicken, pork, or fish.
 Strain the pulp and use it in juices, cocktails, desserts, and sauces.

 A waxy, golden-yellow fruit tasting of citrus, apple, and plum, star fruit hails from Southeast Asia.
 Sweet-tart, each fruit has 40 calories and is a great source of vitamin C. Wash, slice, and eat the entire star-shaped treat.
 You don't need to peel or seed it.
 Add it to salads or savory dishes, or use as a garnish.
 Don't eat it if you have kidney problems, since star fruit naturally has kidney stone-forming oxalic acid.